audacity/audacity.github.io/src/pages/FAQ.md

 ### Is Audacity open source?
 Audacity is proudly open source.
 This means its source code remains open to anyone to view or modify.
 Audacity is licensed under the GNU General Public License.
 Details can be found [here](https://github.com/audacity/audacity/blob/master/LICENSE.txt).

 A dedicated worldwide community of passionate audio lovers have collaborated to make Audacity the well-loved software it is today.
-Many third-party plug-ins have also been developed for Audacity thanks to its open source nature.
+Many third-party plugins have also been developed for Audacity thanks to its open source nature.

 ---